 TITLE OF REPORT REQUIREMENT ALL GRANTEES: Monthly Program Report and Monthly Expenditure/Request for Reimbursement (RFF) Signed program reports must be received by the 10 th day following the month of service.
 Fiscal reports must be received no later than the end of the month, but grantees are encouraged to submit them sooner.
-TITLE III B GRANTS: Registered Service Client Information (intake form) Grantees providing a NAPIS Registered Service 1 (or if requested to do so by the VCAAA) must submit these forms with their monthly program report.
+TITLE III B GRANTS: Registered Service Client Information (INTAKE FORM) Grantees providing a NAPIS Registered Service1 (or if requested to do so by the VCAAA) Only one form per client should be completed per fiscal year.
+Grantee must retain the original Intake Forms in their files with copies of the monthly program report.
+The number of new unduplicated clients shown on the monthly program report must match the number of monthly Intake Forms.
+TITLE III E GRANTS: Family Caregiver / Receiver Profile (INTAKE FORM) Title III E grantees must complete this form for a new unduplicated client.
 Only one form per client should be completed per fiscal year.
-Grantee must submit a copy of this form with the monthly program report.
-The number of new unduplicated clients shown on the monthly program report must match the number of forms submitted.
-TITLE III E GRANTS: Family Caregiver / Receiver Profile (intake form) Title III E grantees must complete this form for a new unduplicated client.
-Only one form per client should be completed per fiscal year.
-Grantee must submit a copy of this form with the monthly program report.
-The number of new unduplicated clients shown on the monthly program report must match the number of forms submitted.
+Grantee must retain the original Intake Forms in their files with copies of the monthly program report.
+The number of new unduplicated clients shown on the monthly program report must match the number of monthly Intake Forms.
 (Excluded from this requirement are grantees providing services in which only aggregate monthly totals are reported.)